lukasjapan/bt-speaker/README.md

 _Note_: Bt-speaker has been made with the default raspbian audio configuration in mind.
 If you are using external sound cards or have installed a sound daemon (like PulseAudio or Jack) you might need to adjust the config file accordingly.

+Having a sound daemon installed might even break things.
+So please keep in mind that BT-Speaker was made to avoid a heavy audio stack and will not officially support such setup.

 ## Usage